tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-4-memory.md

 | 16      | 10          |
 | 255     | FF          |

-- The highest you can count with two-digit Hexadecimal is `FF` (Decimal: )
+- The highest you can count with two-digit Hexadecimal is `FF` (Decimal: `255`)
+- Hexadecimal is useful because you can represent higher numbers with fewer digits